About Us

 2023

-Not because it was some calculated next step — it just made sense in a gut-level, this-is-where-we-need-to-be kind of way.
-We started showing up at the luncheons, the galas, the community events, and the more we got in the room with people doing this work in Sarasota, the more we understood what was actually going on underneath the surface.
+Not a calculated next step — gut-level, this-is-where-we-need-to-be.
+The more we got in the room with people doing this work in Sarasota, the more we understood what was actually going on underneath the surface.

 2024